ansible-collections/community.vmware/docs/community.vmware.vmware_deploy_ovf_module.rst

 Synopsis
 --------
-- This module can be used to deploy a VMware VM from an OVF or OVA file
+- This module can be used to deploy a VMware VM from an OVF or OVA file, placed on file system or HTTP server